alesveselka/Q/docs/notes.md

 * Transaction cost
 * Test execution price across period's high-low range
 * Set up "cap" on opening prices? (based on vola. stats? / observe night range)
+* Strategy should be designed such that a single data point cannot skew the performance of the strategy to any great extent.

 #####Backtesting Biases